TamzinC/rock_paper_scissors/README.md

 ![Selecting a choice](./assets/game_preview_choice.png)

-Once you make your move, the computer will immediately choose its move.
+Once you make your move, the Computer will immediately choose its move.
 The result is displayed straight away in a little pop-up window, which you can close to move onto the next round if you wish.
 The Computer's choice is also  displayed below the buttons for you to see:

 ![Displaying the results](./assets/game_preview_result.png)